-For students who do not meet CPE entrance test requirements in reading proficiency.
-Placement is determined by the CPE score.
+4-0-4 Institutional Credit Only For students who do not meet Compass placement test requirements in reading proficiency.
 Focuses on building vocabulary, recognizing main ideas, drawing inferences, and utilizing critical reading skills.
 Reading materials include literary and expository selections.
-To exit, the student must successfully complete the Learning Support course and reading portion of the CPE exam.
+To exit, the student must successfully complete the Learning Support course and reading portion of the Compass test.

-RGTE 0199 Review of Writing Principles
+RGTE 0199 Regents' Writing Skills

-An intensive review of essay-writing techniques and principles: organization, development, style, and mechanics.
+Institutional credit only An intensive review of essay-writing techniques and principles: organization, development, style, and mechanics.
 This course is required of all students who fail the essay portion of the Regents' Test.

-RGTR 0198 Review of Reading Principles
+RGTR 0198 Regents' Reading Skills